 Maternal hydronephrosis in pregnancy often results as a physiological phenomenon due to the presence of the fetus.

-It is estimated that up to 90 percent of women have some degree of asymptomatic dilatation of the renal calyces, the renal pelves and the upper two-thirds of the ure...
+It is estimated that up to 90% of women have some degree of asymptomatic dilatation of the renal calyces, the renal pelves and the upper two-thirds of the ureters du...

-Mayer-Rokitansky-Küster-Hauser syndrome (MRKH) is an anomaly that belongs to class I Mullerian duct anomalies.
+Mayer-Rokitansky-Küster-Hauser syndrome (MRKH) is a congenital anomaly characterized by vaginal agenesis associated with, in the majority of cases, a spectrum of other genitourinary tract abnormalities.
+MRKH syndrome belongs to class I Mullerian duct anomalies.

 hydrometrocolpos - vaginal atresia